usnationalarchives/social-media-strategy/pages/goal4.md

       Learning
       </td>
       <td style="vertical-align:top">
-      Develop best practices, tools, and templates for staff to reuse as well as maintain a virtual space for ideas that inspire
+      Develop best practices, tools, and templates for content creators to reuse as well as maintain a virtual space for ideas that inspire.
       </td>
     </tr>
   </tbody>
 </table>
 </div>

 4.2 <strong>Provide opportunities to develop and innovate together. </strong>We work with staff to create a vibrant culture of social media innovation, collaboration, educational opportunities, and partnerships.<strong> </strong>The team provides staff the training and skills necessary to succeed, and we support staff efforts with our collective resources and expertise.
 We share successes, learn from each other, and work together to innovate.

 Action: The team creates guidelines that are easy to use, meaningful, and address real-life issues that social media managers are experiencing.
-We use infographics, check lists, and tip sheets to make these best practices appealing and easy to use.
+We use infographics, checklists, and tip sheets to make these best practices appealing and easy to use.

 Action: The team uses NARAtions as a digital training blog, making it both a place for analysis of our digital engagement and a training guide and repository for staff experiences.
 The blog features guidance, shares lessons learned, and offers models of social media success.
 We use NARAtions as place to share innovative ideas and report back on collaborations.
 The blog is available to NARA staff and the public.

 Action: The team supports communication and collaboration with the social media community across NARA, leads two-way communication with staff with monthly educational sessions on various channels (like webinars, calls, and Google Hangouts), reaches out via an email newsletter, and uses space on the ICN to consolidate information.
 We ask staff for feedback and act on what they say.

+&nbsp;

-Action: The team organizes organize lightning sessions and field trips for staff to discuss and explore new ideas.
+Action: The team organizes organize lightning sessions and field trips for content creators to discuss and explore new ideas.
 We invite outside expertise to help us get inspired.

+&nbsp;

-Action: We increase visibility (and show the importance of social media) with managers and supervisors by sharing success and highlighting staff in a monthly report that shares little successes like retweets from famous people, to stakeholder reactions to current archival projects, to numbers of people downloading eBooks and attending Hub events.
+Action: We increase visibility (and show the importance of social media) with managers and supervisors by sharing success and highlighting staff in a monthly report that shares little successes like retweets from famous people, stakeholder reactions to current archival projects, and numbers of people downloading eBooks and attending Hub events.

+&nbsp;

-4.3 <strong>Give social media a seat at the planning table. </strong>Social media is incorporated into National Archives projects from the beginning, not as an afterthought.
+4.3 <strong>Give social media a seat at the planning table. </strong>Across the National Archives,<strong> </strong>we incorporate social media into all initiatives from the beginning, not as an afterthought.
 Currently, social media development is requested toward the end of project timelines.
 This limits our ability to imagine and plan for larger social media impact, partnerships, and audience outreach.
-By incorporating social media into early phases of creative development we build in time for quality, depth, and execution for both large initiatives and smaller projects.
+By incorporating social media into early phases of creative development, we build in time for quality, depth, and execution for both large initiatives and smaller projects.

-Action: The team designates members as points of contact to liaise with all departments that have a public presence on social media (including Exhibits, Education, and Public Programs).
+Action: Each department with presence on social media (especially Exhibits, Education, and Public Programs) has a point of contact on the team.

 Action: Every exhibition should have a social media strategy and a budget for paid social media placements.